CalculatedContent/WeightWatcher/README.md

 A **Correlation Trap** is characterized by  Fig (b); here the actual (green) and random (red) ESDs look almost identical, except for a small shelf of correlation (just right of 0).
-And for the random (red) ESD, the largest eigenvalue (orange) is far to the right of and seperated from the bulk of the ESD.
+And the random (red) ESD, the largest eigenvalue (orange) is far to the right of and seperated from the bulk of the ESD.
 ![Correlation Traps](correlation_trap.jpeg)

 When layers look like Figure (b) above, then they have not been trained properly because they look almost random, with only a little bit of information present.
 And the information the layer learned may even be spurious